-On January 6, 2014, the Company acquired approximately 54% equity in Biohaven, a private corporation incorporated on September 25, 2013 under the laws of the British Virgin Islands for \$3.5 million, payable as \$1.75 million upfront and the balance in three instalments over the next eleven months.
-Biohaven's founder shareholders include originators at Yale University who discovered the therapeutic potential of glutamate modulation in anxiety and depression and have track record of successful registrational trials..
+On January 6, 2014, the Company acquired approximately 54% equity in Biohaven, a private corporation incorporated on September 25, 2013 under the laws of the British Virgin Islands for \$3.5 million, of which \$ 2.5 million has been paid up to September 30, 2014 and and the balance in two instalments of \$ 500,000 each in December 2014 and February 2015 respectively..
+Biohaven's founder shareholders include originators at Yale University who discovered the therapeutic potential of glutamate modulation in anxiety and depression and have track record of successful registrational trials.

 Biohaven is engaged in the development of clinical stage neuroscience compounds targeting the glutamatergic system.
-The company obtained a license from Yale University regarding intellectual property for the use of certain glutamate modulating agents in the treatment of neuropsychiatric disorders.
+The company obtained a license from Yale University regarding intellectual property for the use of certain glutamater modulating agents in the treatment of neuropsychiatric disorders.